Implicit conversions are performed whenever an expression of some type T1

 becoming 1

 .
-Note that all other conversions are not promotions; for example, overload resolution chooses char
+Note that all other conversions are not promotions; for example, overload resolution chooses char -> int (promotion) over char -> short (conversion).

-can be converted to a prvalue of type double
+A prvalue of type float can be converted to a prvalue of type double.
+The value does not change.

 Unlike the promotions, numeric conversions may change the values, with potential loss of precision.

-A prvalue of an integer type or of an unscoped (since C++11) enumeration type can be converted to any other integer type.
+A prvalue of an integer type or of an unscoped enumeration type can be converted to any other integer type.
 If the conversion is listed under integral promotions, it is a promotion and not a conversion.

 is converted to zero and the value true

-is converted to the value one of the destination type (note that if the destination type is int
+is converted to the value one of the destination type (note that if the destination type is int, this is an integer promotion, not an integer conversion).
+A prvalue of a floating-point type can be converted to a prvalue of any other floating-point type. | (until C++23) |

-, this is a boolean conversion (see below).
-A prvalue of a floating-point type can be converted to a prvalue of any other floating-point type.
 If the conversion is listed under floating-point promotions, it is a promotion and not a conversion.

 is converted to zero, and the value true